egouldo/notebook_elise_gould/content/home/about.md

 # Biography

-Elise Gould is a PhD student at the Centre of Excellence for Biosecurity and Risk Analysis (CEBRA), University of Melbourne.
+Elise Gould is a PhD candidate at the Centre of Excellence for Biosecurity and Risk Analysis (CEBRA), University of Melbourne.